EU-JAPAN DIGITAL WEEK 2025

 - Objectives

 The objectives of the workshop are to introduce participants to the concept of data spaces, their architecture, stakeholders, and role in digital transformation, with a focus on addressing interoperability challenges.
 It aims to explore business models for data spaces, highlighting best practices and successful case studies.
-The workshop will discuss regulatory and ethical considerations for data sharing, emphasizing trust, standardization, and governance of data flows between EU and Japanese data spaces.
+The workshop will discuss regulatory and ethical considerations for data sharing, emphasising trust, standardisation, and governance of data flows between EU and Japanese data spaces.
 It will also provide practical guidance on interoperability, encouraging joint EU-Japan pilot projects.
 Finally, the workshop seeks to foster EU-Japan collaboration and facilitate cross-border networking among industry, manufacturing, and technology leaders.

 - Target audience